The Adventure of Paving Halawa Valley Road

 Curnan acts as a state liaison for the project and maintains documentation on the work.
 He explains the dangers of the equipment of the Halawa road.

 “The steel track of the equipment could slide down the smooth pavement and steep incline of the road,” he says.
 If that happens, the driver may have to run the machine into the hillside to stop it.
 Another danger in this environment is losing hydraulic pressure.
 In both scenarios, a pull-off area close by might be the only safety net.
 Curnan notes that the company will probably send their most experienced driver for the job.
+Find a company that offers hydraulic cylinder repair that can be called in case the hydraulics get damaged.

 Despite these dangers, the crew, three of whom are from Molokai, remains calm and confident.
 “This is a relaxed project because we’re not in the public eye as much,” says Imua Mawae, from Ho`olehua.
 “There’s no pressure,” he laughs.